adevsh/CrossQL/README.md

 # CrossQL

-A desktop ETL pipeline builder for joining data across multiple heterogeneous databases — visually.
+A desktop query federation engine for visually joining and analyzing data across multiple heterogeneous databases.

 Built with **Tauri 2 + Svelte 5 + Polars (Rust)**.
-Designed and structured by me, with implementation assisted by AI agents.
+Designed and structured by me, with implementation assisted by AI tools.

 ## What It Does